Skip to content

 Initialize Hybridly

-Delete the resources/js directory, and create a resources/application/main.ts file with the following snippet:
+Delete the resources/js and resources/css directories, then create resources/main.ts and resources/main.ts with the following snippet:

 ts